Skip to content

 WARNING

-Retreiving components from the full template should be made carrefully, as it can contain <RouterLink> to pages or other components that do not exist yet in your project.
+Retrieving components from the full template should be made carefully, as it can contain <RouterLink> to pages or other components that do not exist yet in your project.
 Make sure you copy everything a component needs in your project before inserting somewhere.

 vue